-The actuarial assumptions used in the June 30, 2014 valuation were based on the results of an actuarial experience study for the period July 1, 2004 - June 30, 2009.
+The actuarial assumptions used in the June 30, 2015 valuation were based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014.

 The long-term expected rate of return on TRS, ERS and PSERS pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Asset class Target allocation Long-term expected real rate of return
+Asset class TRS Target allocation ERS/PSERS Target allocation Long-term expected real rate of return

-Fixed income 30.00% 3.00%
+Fixed income 30.00% 30.00% (0.50)%

-Domestic large stocks 39.70% 6.50%
+Domestic large stocks 39.80% 37.20% 9.00%

-Domestic mid stocks 3.70% 10.00%
+Domestic mid stocks 3.70% 3.40% 12.00%

-Domestic small stocks 1.60% 13.00%
+Domestic small stocks 1.50% 1.40% 13.50%

-International developed market stocks 18.90% 6.50%
+International developed market stocks 19.40% 17.80% 8.00%

-International emerging market stocks 6.10% 11.00%
+International emerging market stocks 5.60% 5.20% 12.00%

+Alternative 5.00% 10.50%

-Total 100.00%
+Total 100.00% 100.00%

-^{} Rates shown are net of the 3.00% assumed rate of inflation
+\ Rates shown are net of the 2.75% assumed rate of inflation

 Discount rate: The discount rate used to measure the total TRS, ERS and PSERS pension liability was 7.50%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and non-employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the TRS, ERS and PSERS pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.